Tackling gender inequality in Latin America

 Professor Lauren Rea

 Professor in Latin American Studies at the University of Sheffield

 The project was launched on Tuesday 23 November 2021 at the Centro Cultural Kirchner in Buenos Aires.
 The event was attended by education and culture leaders and officials, including Dr. Silvina Gvirtz, National Secretary of Education, and Enrique Avogadro, Minister for Culture of the City of Buenos Aires.
 Also in attendance were the Mexican Ambassador, Lilia Eugenia Rossbach Suárez, and the Head of Cultural Affairs, Héctor Orestes Aguilar, as well as representatives of the Paraguayan Embassy.

 “Looking ahead, a lot of the work that we hope to do will rely on funding.
 We co-created the resources with teachers to ensure that they were useful and engaging but they are designed to be as broad as possible for distribution across Latin America.
 We’re fully aware that each country has difficult educational policies and we have a lot more work to do to refine the resources for different contexts.
 In the future, we hope to create region-specific resources with local partners to customise and tailor the educational activities for particular countries” explains Prof Lauren Rea.

 Currently, the digital platform hosts 21 animated films, occasionally voiced by the lead women in the narrative, that Prof Rea and Euhen Matarozzo created with a local animation studio and musicians.
-Dr Lauren Rea and her project partner hope to add to the project’s growing collection of stories so they can be used in schools to inspire and widen the horizons of all children.
+The team hope to add to the project’s growing collection of stories so they can be used in schools to inspire and widen the horizons of all children.